karolrycio/blog/_posts/2012-02-20-improve-productivity-by-tracking-work-environment-with-git-vim.md

   http://3mdeb.kleder.co/productivity/improve-productivity-by-tracking-work-environment-with-git-vim/
 published: true
 post_date: 2012-02-20 21:43:00
-tags: [ ]
+tags:
+  - productivity
+  - Linux
 categories:
-  - Productivity
-  - Linux
+  - Miscellaneous
 ---
 In this post I try to describe my vim configuration procedure and how it is connected with git.
 The whole concept is based on keeping all the configuration